jtroussard/treematic/docs/# Tree-Meh VS Code Extension.md

-# Tree-Meh VS Code Extension
+# Treematic VS Code Extension

-**Extension Name**: Tree-Meh
+**Extension Name**: Treematic

 **Summary**:
-The Tree-Meh is a straight-forward and useful Visual Studio Code extension designed to simplify your project exploration, analysis, and documentation efforts.
+The Treematic is a straight-forward and useful Visual Studio Code extension designed to simplify your project exploration, analysis, and documentation efforts.
 It empowers developers by providing an easy way to generate and copy a string representation of their project's directory structure directly to the clipboard.
 No more fussing with the terminal and those wonky and awkward attempts to precisly select and copy form the terminal screen.
 With just a few clicks, you can capture the essence of your project's layout and share it seamlessly with others, enabling more productive discussions and collaborative brainstorming.
 Whether you're seeking to refactor, design, or communicate ideas about your project's architecture, this extension will become an staple of your developement toolkit.

 **Features**: